 Director of Marketing & Communications

 The Director of Marketing & Communications manages the communications department, including publications, public relations and graphic design, and oversees all written projects produced by the USPTA and its Divisions.
-This position is also responsible for the maintenance of USPTA websites and the coordination of all member communications.
+This position is also responsible for the maintenance of USPTA websites, producing the monthly ADDvantage magazine and the coordination of all member communications.

 - Update and maintain all USPTA websites

 - Produce and send out USPTA e-news & e-blasts

 - Serve as Editor for all USPTA communications including monthly ADDvantage Magazine

 - Serve as national staff contact for 17 Division Executive Directors regarding all communication and marketing sent to the membership

 - Monitor our content management system (Divisions Online) for email communications